Dan-in-CA/sip_plugins/generic_chart/README.md

 ### Decrease moisture

-The decrease moisture feature of the plugin is triggered when a program is automatically scheduled to run on a station (RUN NOW schedules are ignored) and depending on the configuration will suppress the schedule.
+The decrease moisture feature of the plugin is triggered when a program is scheduled to run on a station and depending on the configuration will suppress the schedule.

 |Field |Description|
 | :--- | :--- |